Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Desember 2025 15.35.17 UTC
+- WIB: Sabtu, 13 Desember 2025 16.28.18 UTC
-- WITA: Sabtu, 13 Desember 2025 16.35.17 UTC
+- WITA: Sabtu, 13 Desember 2025 17.28.18 UTC
-- WIT: Sabtu, 13 Desember 2025 17.35.17 UTC
+- WIT: Sabtu, 13 Desember 2025 18.28.18 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational